 Why does God not destroy Satan right now?

 This raises the question why God does not destroy Satan right now.
 Before I answer that, it is important to stress that though God has not destroyed Satan yet, He has defeated him.
 Colossians 2:15 says: “He disarmed the rulers and authorities and put them to open shame, by triumphing over them in him.”
 This verse is about what Jesus accomplished on the cross.
 The ‘rulers and authorities’ mentioned here are spiritual powers from the demonic realm.
 We encounter a truth here that we should never forget about Satan and his demons: they are disarmed, they are put to shame, and Jesus triumphed over them.

 Yet at the same time it is true that Satan is still very active in this world.
 Peter says that Satan filled the heart of Ananias (Acts 5:3).
 It is said that people are in the power of Satan (Acts 26:18).
 Satan hinders Paul’s plans (1 Thessalonians 2:18).
 So the question remains: why would God allow so much leeway to an enemy He has already defeated?

 God’s plan for this world

 The Bible reveals us God’s plan for this world and for his church.
-In it we see that satan has a role to play in that.
+We see that Satan has a role to play in that.
 Satan is just a pawn in God’s great plan!
-This is the role that God wants to give satan:
+This is the role that God wants to give Satan: